Income Based Repayment: Your Questions Answered

 • This result is your estimated monthly interest charge.

-Income-based repayment plans have terms of 20 or 25 years.
+Income driven repayment plans have terms of 20 or 25 years.
 At the end of the term, the entire amount you owe is forgiven.
 This part is easy.

-However, you have to claim 100% of the forgiven amount as income the year it is forgiven.
+You have to claim 100% of the forgiven amount as income the year it is forgiven.
 Therefore, you must pay the associated income taxes on it.

 You have to understand how much you will owe, plan for it, and have a way to implement your plan.
 I dive more into each of these next.